- Academic Advising

 Students are expected to conduct themselves both within and outside the university in a way that will reflect favorably on themselves and Adams State.
 A student may be dismissed for misconduct following the judicial process for violations of the Student Handbook.
 In the event of such dismissal, tuition and fees will not be refunded in whole or in part.

 Adams State University maintains a summer session designed for undergraduate and graduate students interested in pursuing a college education and in qualifying for degrees and licenses, thus offering students a year-round uniform academic program.
 Through full-time, year-round attendance, students may reduce the time of their four-year program.
+Summer session course offerings and availability vary by program.

 Time Limitation on Credit